 🤤 real vanilla vodka.
 No imitation flavors, here.
 This cocktail is made using home-infused vodka which can take a bit of time, but I promise you, it’s worth it.

-⚖️ balanced flavor.
+⚖️ perfect balance.
 Not too bold, not too sweet, but full of flavor.
-That is the key in any good espresso martini, and this one is setting the standard!
+That is the key in any great espresso martini, and this one is setting the standard!

 🛒 ingredients